-- These sessions may be led by your child’s teacher, a different teacher, a teaching assistant, under the direction of the Class Teacher, a teaching assistant, with support from the DSEN Leader or a Learning Mentor.
+- These sessions may be led by the class teacher or a different member of the teaching staff, under the direction of the class teacher, with possible support from the SENDCo or a Learning Mentor.

 We support children through targeted individual work

 For your child this would mean: